Third-generation student carries on family's commitment to AVÍ·µÈ²Õ College

 Rachel Dorroh • February 16, 2023

-Allie posing with AVÍ·µÈ²Õ Bulldog mascot
+Allie posing with AVÍ·µÈ²Õ mascot Mack the Bulldog.

 Growing up, Allie Williams visited AVÍ·µÈ²Õ College every year with her family for homecoming.
 She felt the warmth of the tight-knit community, saw her mother, Frances (Black) Williams’ (’99) dedication to the Alumni Association, and always remembered the fun of getting together for the big meal and the football game.